Upgrade to a Demiplane Membership and share this book with up to 24 of your friends. Learn how here.

 An indispensable 128-page resource for both players looking to flesh out their characters' motivations and Game Masters aiming to bring the evil cults, zealous evangelists, and holy warriors of their campaigns to life, Pathfinder Lost Omens Gods & Magic is an essential addition to any Pathfinder Second Edition campaign!

-This pre-order unlocks the contents of this source in the digital reader on Pathfinder Nexus, as well as in additional features as they enter Early Access.
+Purchasing this digital title unlocks the content in the digital reader on Pathfinder NEXUS, as well as in additional tools as they become available during Early Access.

 This overview presents a look at faith within the Inner Sea region and gives rules for changing faiths, worshipping non-mainstream aspects of a god, and making characters who were brought up with a strong grounding in a particular belief.